dimplekumar1/WGU-C950-WGUPS-Delivery-Management-System/README.md

 ## Introduction

-In this project, the goal is to apply algorithms and data structures practically by addressing a real-world programming challenge.
-The task involves using an algorithm to effectively guide delivery trucks for the Western Governors Parcel Service (WGUPS), ensuring adherence to delivery criteria while maintaining a total travel distance within 140 miles.
-The project requires the creation of a Python program to manage delivery of 40 packages, some with specific conditions, using provided distance information.
+This project aims to efficiently manage the delivery of 40 packages for the Western Governors Parcel Service (WGUPS) in Salt Lake City, Utah.
+It involves applying algorithms and data structures to ensure on-time deliveries while keeping the total travel distance under 140 miles.

+## Scenario

+WGUPS operates with three trucks, two drivers, and 40 packages, each with specific criteria.
+The goal is to optimize delivery routes, adhering to constraints like maximum travel distance and specific delivery requirements.

 ## Algorithm Identification

-My program uses Nearest Neighbor algorithm for optimizing package delivery routes.
-This approach involves selecting the closest available package at each step of the route, effectively minimizing travel distance and time.
+I use the Nearest Neighbor algorithm to optimize package delivery routes.
+This algorithm selects the closest available package at each step, minimizing travel distance and time.

+## Development Environment

+- **IDE:** PyCharm 2023.1.2 (Community Edition)
+- **Python Version:** Python 3.11
+- **Operating System:** macOS Ventura (Version 13.2.1)
+- **Processor:** 2.3 GHz Dual-Core Intel Core i5
+- **Graphics:** Intel Iris Plus Graphics 640 (1536 MB)
+- **Memory:** 8GB RAM

+## Assumptions

+Key assumptions for this project:

+- Each truck can carry a maximum of 16 packages.
+- Trucks travel at 18 mph with infinite gas.
+- Three trucks and two drivers are available.
+- Drivers start at 8:00 a.m. with loaded trucks.
+- Delivery and loading times are instantaneous.
+- One special note is associated with a package.
+- Distances are equal regardless of direction.
+- The day ends when all 40 packages are delivered.

 ## Logic Comments/Pseudo-code